Urinary tract infection

-TMP-SMX should not be used in people who are allergic to sulfa drugs.
+TMP-SMX should not be used during the first trimester in pregnant women and should not be used in people who are allergic to sulfa drugs.
 Allergic reactions can be very serious.
 Trimethoprim (Proloprim or Trimpex) is sometimes used alone in those allergic to sulfa drugs.
 TMP-SMX can interfere with the effectiveness of oral contraceptives.
 High rates of bacterial resistance to TMP-SMX exist in many parts of the United States.

 Nitrofurantoin (Furadantin, Macrodantin, Macrobid, and generic) is an antibiotic that is used specifically for UTIs as an alternative to TMP-SMX.
 It is usually taken twice a day for 5 days.
 It is not useful for treating kidney infections.
 Nitrofurantoin frequently causes stomach upset and interacts with many drugs.
 Other chronic or serious medical conditions may also affect its use.
 It should not be used in pregnant women within 1 to 2 weeks of delivery, in nursing mothers, or in those with kidney disease.

 The antibiotic fosfomycin (Monurol) may be prescribed as a 1-dose treatment for women who are pregnant or for other select people.
 In general, it is less effective for treating UTIs than TMP-SMX or nitrofurantoin.